Frequently Asked Questions

 When does EquityChoice become due and payable?

-Can I pay down my EquityChoice loan?
+Can my client pay down the EquityChoice loan?

 Yes.
 This is one of the many benefits of EquityChoice.
 You are in control of your equity and proceeds, which also includes paying down your loan at any time, without a pre-payment penalty.

-How much money can I get?
+How much money can my client get?

 You can expect to pay an origination fee that is approximately 3% of the loan amount at closing and customary closing costs associated with a mortgage transaction.
 These costs can be financed into the loan.
 The out-of-pocket expenses you can expect to pay are for an appraisal and a property inspection, which are third-party fees and not lender costs.

-How can I use my funds?
+How can my client use the EquityChoice funds?

-Of course, you have the option to refinance your primary mortgage to reduce your interest rate.
-EquityChoice is a second mortgage, secured by a lien on your property that is subordinate to the primary (1st lien) on your home.
-As is typical with
+Of course, they have the option to refinance their primary mortgage to reduce the interest rate.
+EquityChoice is a subordinate lien, secured by a mortgage on the property that is subordinate to the primary (1st lien) on the home.
+As is typical with any second mortgage, they will be required to pay a re-subordination fee to the servicer of the loan to keep the EquityChoice in place while simultaneously completing the rate refinance.
+Note that an EquityChoice loan may impact their ability to refinance their first lien mortgage depending on the lender’s underwriting criteria.

 Why EquityChoice instead of other home equity products?